Project 41,12 Inc.

 Land & Labor Acknowledgments

 At Project 41,12 Inc., we recognize and honor the land and labor that have supported and shaped our work.
-We acknowledge the Indigenous peoples whose ancestral territories we occupy and the generations of workers who have contributed to the community and economy.
+We acknowledge the Indigenous peoples whose stolen territories we occupy and the generations of workers who have contributed to the community and economy.
 Our commitment to justice extends beyond our mission, and we strive to create a future that respects the histories, cultures, and contributions of all who have been integral to our shared progress.